 So anyway, I haven’t been to ALT’s other outlets but Robertson Quay outlet is super-kid-friendly.
 Not only does the restaurant offer balloons and crayons to the kids, they also have a separate colouring table for the little ‘uns and an enclosed playpen for the littler ‘uns, which ensures that the kids spend a large amount of time away from the table.

 The Quayside area in itself is chic and vibrant, with a cool vibe.
 The place is also away from the road, so the kids can run around freely without the parents hyperventilating.
 All of this means that you won’t be leaving in a hurry; so get ready for a relaxed, laid back meal and some conversation.
 My husband and I actually had a week’s worth of conversation during those 2 hours.
 No, I’m not kidding!
 And of course this puts ALT @ Robertson Quayside right on our list of Vegetarian-Friendly & Kid-Friendly: 15 Restaurants with Playgrounds and Veg Friendly Menus.

-The Vegetarian Start
+The Vegetarian Start at ALT Pizza

 On to the food – we started off with the Super Kale Salad (S$12), Artichoke Dip & Flatbread ($8) and Roasted Veggie Lasagne (S$13), to share around the table.
 While all 3 dishes were good, the Artichoke Dip & Flatbread was the clear winner – an absolutely must-try dish.
 Even my fussy trio loved the bread & dip.
 The salad can be done vegan if you exclude the feta cheese.

-The Vegetarian & Vegan Pizzas
+The Vegetarian & Vegan Pizzas at ALT

 Enough choice for vegetarians here.
 ALT’s Signature Pizzas (S$18) are 11 inches and light enough for a person to have one, but we would recommend ordering a variety to share around the table.
 ALT’s pizzas are built from scratch using only fresh ingredients, including dough that is made daily.
 Their award-winning sauce is made fresh daily too – nothing canned or artificial here folks!
 We were told that the pizzas are fire-baked to 400°, which locks in the natural flavours. *We tried to get in touch with the restaurant to check if the cheese used is rennet-free but did not receive a response, so enquire at the restaurant or better still go cheese-free.

 My favourite of the day was Hipster with vine-ripened tomato sauce, fresh pineapples, fresh jalapeños, thinly sliced red onions, feta, cheddar and mozzarella.
 I’m not a big fan of pineapples on pizza but I have to say that the pineapples and jalapeños complemented each other perfectly.
 Thumbs up all the way.
 A very close second was the Truffle Shuffle.
 The Truffle Shuffle normally contains pork, but ALT did a vegetarian version for us, which was very good.
 With a base of white béchamel sauce, the flavourful Truffle Shuffle is topped with roasted mushrooms and onions, mozzarella and parmesan, and drizzled with truffle oil (which I’m a sucker for).
 Highly recommended for vegetarians!
 The thin-crust pizzas were soft and chewy, with the right amount of crunch.